Social Distancing Outside

 It’s great to get outside, take a break from the news and screens, and get away from social media; public health officials are even recommending it.

 It’s equally important to be aware of and minimize your “touchpoints” when going outside.
 Explore your neighborhood, but if you decide to venture farther think “home” to “car” to “trail” and back.
 Limit your group to your household, avoid other people, and recognize any unnecessary risks that could put an additional burden on health professionals.

 Over the next few weeks, we’ll be using our newsletter (subscribe or update your preferences here) and social media channels to share ways you can take part in #socialdistancingoutside, use technology to maintain a connection with the outdoors, support local businesses, and learn about positive news and movements within our community.
 Positive attitudes are contagious, too.

 We’ll also share pertinent information our land managers want you to know.
 For example, the Appalachian Trail really doesn’t want people hiking it right now; whereas, Carvins Cove has waived their daily access fee, making it easier to get outside.
-Twin River Outfitters is opening for the season this Friday and has safety precautions in place to ensure social distancing while you are paddling.
+Twin River Outfitters is open for the season and has safety precautions in place to ensure social distancing while you are paddling.